NEVIN452/Linux-Mint-BTRFS-install-tutorial/README.md

 # - Why I'm writing this guide?

-On my time on the Linux Mint discord server, I came across countless broken Mint installs because the users installed another desktop like GNOME or KDE Plasma which are not supported, then wanted to remove it, and that lead to a broken system, frankenmint, dependency hell or TTY-only systems, some times, unable to recover even with rsync timeshift.
-So, I began to research the posibility of using BTRFS with mint, as I've already experimented with it on Arch Linux, and so far, it has worked like a charm. now considering the nature of mint as a stable distro, this should come handy for several users, so they can recover easily.
+On my time on the Linux Mint community, I came across countless broken Mint installs because the users installed another desktop like GNOME or KDE Plasma which are not supported, then wanted to remove it, and that lead to a broken system, frankenmint, dependency hell or TTY-only systems, some times, unable to recover even with rsync timeshift.
+So, I began to research the posibility of using BTRFS with mint, as I've already experimented with it on Arch Linux, and so far, it has worked like a charm. now considering the nature of mint as a stable distro, this should come handy for several users, so they can recover easily, due to the snapshots features of BTRFS.

 - How you can contribute?